electricimp/Usb/drivers/HIDKeyboard/README.md

 This class extends all [HIDDriver](./../../docs/HIDDriverGuide.md#public-api) APIs.
 To accept only those HID interfaces that represent physical keyboard devices, this class overrides internal method `_filter` of the parent class.
-This allows this driver to be initialized only when at least one input report contain at least single input item with the `KEYBOARD` Usage Page.
+This allows this driver to be initialized only when at least one input report contains at least single input item with the `KEYBOARD` Usage Page.

 ### Driver API